Updated August 31, 2020

 2. Screen sharing

-Picture it: you’re on a call with your team, talking about how awesome this quarter’s numbers are.
+Picture it: you’re on video calls with your team, talking about how awesome this quarter’s numbers are.
 You have some snappy-looking graphs on your computer that make the data easy to digest, but your video conferencing app doesn’t offer screen sharing.
 Now, cut to you emailing the doc to everyone and waiting for them to receive, download, and find the right page of the file.

 In the words of every infomercial ever: there’s got to be a better way!